datagistips/geosparklines/README.md

 st_geometry(f) <- geosparks
 ```

-### Vignettes
+### Vignette
-See [vignette](vignettes/how-to-use-geosparklines.html) for further explanations and a reproducible example transforming data into Plate Carrée CRS instead ;-)
+See [vignette](vignettes/how-to-use-geosparklines.html) for further explanations and a reproducible example using Plate Carrée CRS instead ;-)

 ## Rendering
 You can render data :